What is Fractional Sales Management? – Top question from Google

 In many cases Startups have no one at exec level responsible for sales or the founder may be responsible.
 Whilst this can work most founders come from a technical background and have no experience in sales.

-Often Startups will hire entry level sales and marketing people because that is all they can afford, and again, while this can work, there is an enormous benefit to having a more experienced sales leader who can set the sales strategy and plan.
+Often Startups will hire entry level sales and marketing people because that is all they can afford, and again, while this can work, there is an enormous benefit to having a more experienced sales leader who can set the sales strategy, sales process and plan.

 3. How much does Fractional Sales Leadership cost?